mo-sangha/book/chapters/recognition-embracing.typ

 // Recognition: Embracing the Larger Scope (section intro)
 #import "../template.typ": *

-In our approach, this means building trust in awareness as the path, adjusting to effortlessness and familiarizing with your whole mind, the heart essence.
+In our approach, this recognition sets the precedent and premise for all further engagement, including effortlessness and familiarization with your whole mind as the heart essence.

-Here we begin allowing natural wisdom and compassion to blossom while releasing karmic conditioning, allowing it to liberate in its own place without interference.

-The practitioner is introduced to the four great dzogchen samayas as qualities of mind.
+Here we are introduced to ultimate wisdom and compassion, bodhicitta, which in turn blossoms with familiarization while karmic conditioning is self-liberated.

+Even if the practitioner only has a slight glimpse, they are introduced to their enlightened mind and to the four great Dzogchen samayas.
+They have fully recognized empty cognizance.

+Although true recognition has been ensured, in many cases the view will be apprehended by conditioned mind.